mcpade/practica_NLP/README.md

 # NLP

-En este práctica se implementan y comparan varios modelos de Sentiment Analysis utilizando algoritmos de Machine Learning y arquitecturas Deep Learning.
-Además se utiliza la técnica Topic Modeling para el análisis de Tweets y la técnica Language Modeling para la generación de Tweets.

-El código está desarrollado en Python.

-Conceptos tratados en esta práctica:
+In this practice, several Sentiment Analysis models are implemented and compared using Machine Learning algorithms and Deep Learning architectures.
+In addition, the Topic Modeling technique is used for the analysis of Tweets and the Language technique
+Modeling for the generation of Tweets.

+The code is developed in Python.

+Concepts covered in this practice:

-- Librerías **numpy**, **pandas**, **re**, **spacy**, **Sklearn**, **Keras**, **gensim**, **pyLDAvis** de Python
+- Libraries **numpy**, **pandas**, **re**, **spacy**, **Sklearn**, **Keras**, **gensim**, **pyLDAvis** by Python
-- Preprocesado de datos: Uso de expresiones regulares, conversión a minúsculas, eliminación de signos de puntuación, Lemmas, Stopword
+- Data preprocessing: Use of regular expressions, lowercase conversion, removal of punctuation marks, Lemmas, Stopword
-- Modelos para Sentiment Analysis con algoritmos de Machine Learning.
-Pipeline para selección de los mejores parámetros
+- Models for Sentiment Analysis with Machine Learning algorithms.
+Pipeline for selection of the best parameters

       - Naive Bayes

       - SVM - Support Vector Machines

-- Modelos para Sentiment Analysis con algoritmos de DeepLearning.
+- Models for Sentiment Analysis with DeepLearning algorithms.
 Word Embeddings

       - Preprocesado: Tokenizado y vocabulario